 Peru's central bank decided to raise its benchmark policy rate by 50bps to 1 percent on September 9th, surprising markets that expected a smaller 25bps hike and following a 25bps increase in the previous month.
 Policymakers noted that monetary policy continues to be expansionary with a historically low benchmark interest rate and that this decision does not imply necessarily a cycle of successive increases in the reference interest rate.
 The annual inflation rate in Peru accelerated for a fourth straight month to 4.95% in August, the highest rate since February of 2009. source: Central Reserve Bank of Peru

 Interest Rate in Peru averaged 3.45 percent from 2000 until 2021, reaching an all time high of 8.90 percent in January of 2001 and a record low of 0.25 percent in April of 2020.
 This page provides - Peru Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Interest Rate in Peru is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Peru to stand at 0.75 in 12 months time.
-In the long-term, the Peru Interest Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.
+Interest Rate in Peru is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Peru Interest Rate is projected to trend around 1.75 percent in 2022, according to our econometric models.